shhoalex/revgraph/docs/gitbook-src/dl/10-mnist-cnn.md

 ### Sampling

-Now we sample 3 image as our target and predict them.
+Now we randomly sample 3 images as our targets:

 ```python
 indices = np.random.choice([i for i in range(10000)], 5)